Food System Management

 MRM’s Food System Management research area is one of MRM’s three cross-cutting thematic areas.
 It brings together researchers from all of MRM’s management disciplines who are working on issues related to food and the agri-food sectors.
 It is led by Gilles Séré de Lanauze.

-Reflecting an interest that has existed for several decades and responding to a societal need (the significant role of the agri-food sector in the economy of Occitanie), the MRM researchers involved in the agri-food research area (about thirty researchers) focus on the management strategies and tools developed by agri-food companies.
+Reflecting an interest that has existed for several decades and responding to a societal need (the agri-food sector’s significant presence in Occitanie’s economy), the MRM researchers involved in the agri-food research area (about thirty researchers) focus on the management strategies and tools developed by agri-food companies.

-The creation in 2017 ofthe I-site Muse, “Montpellier University of Excellence,” centered on the three pillars of Feed,” has significantly strengthened the relevance and legitimacy of the discussions and research within the agri-food sector at MRM.
+The creation in 2017 ofthe I-site Muse, “Montpellier University of Excellence,” centered on the three pillars of Feed,” has significantly strengthened the relevance and legitimacy of the discussions and research within the agri-food research cluster at MRM.

 The agri-food sector is a broad field of research where numerous disciplines and research topics intersect.
-Its scope is as global and international as it is local, and it is shaped by regional dynamics.
-The group’s goal is to foster collaboration and connections among researchers through joint, multidisciplinary research projects.
+Its scope is as global and international as it is local, and it is shaped by the dynamics of a given region.
+The group’s goal is to foster exchanges and connections among researchers through joint, multidisciplinary research projects.

-Regular meetings bring together members from various disciplinary groups within Montpellier’s research units and programs, including, notably, the MRM laboratory,the MOISA joint research unit (UMR) at the Institut Agro de Montpellier and its OSA group ( , or “Organization and Strategies of Actors”), as well as Labex Entreprendre.
+Regular meetings bring together members from various disciplinary groups within Montpellier’s research units and programs, including, notably, the MRM laboratory,the MOISA UMR at the Institut Agro de Montpellier and its OSA group , as well as Labex Entreprendre.
 The main areas of research focus on the following themes:

-- New dietary trends: vegetarianism, veganism, responsible food consumption, and entomophagy
+• New eating trends: vegetarianism, veganism, responsible food consumption, entomophagy

 RESEARCH TOPICS

-The Food System Management research area aims to serve as an interface between the research groups and capabilities of the MRM laboratory and stakeholders in the agri-food sector—including economic and professional actors—as well as academic and scientific partners.
-The focus’s goal is to carry out multidisciplinary projects within MRM and in collaboration with both other units of the University of Montpellier and external partners in the Montpellier area (Supagro, CIRAD).
-Thus, the research conducted within this research area aligns with the scientific focus of the I-site Muse, guided by the need to address the three major challenges of “feeding, healing, and protecting.”
-The objective of this research area is to promote the laboratory’s integration into the regional and national agri-food economic landscape and to establish its position as a major scientific player in the themes selected for this research area.
-Consequently, several agri-food sectors are involved, such as the wine sector (a Key Initiative, M-WineS Vigne et Vin, has in fact been created within the framework of Muse) and the equine sector, for example.
-Three specific themes are emerging for the 2020–2024 period, as detailed below.
+The Food System Management research cluster aims to implement a strategy that serves as an interface between the research groups and capabilities of the MRM laboratory and stakeholders in the agri-food sector—including economic and professional actors—as well as academic and scientific partners.
+The research track aims to lead multidisciplinary projects within MRM, collaborating both with other units at the University of Montpellier and externally with our key partners in the Montpellier area (Supagro, CIRAD).
+Thus, the research conducted by this research area aligns with the scientific focus of the I-site Muse, which is guided by addressing the three major challenges of “feeding, healing, and protecting.”
+The objective of this research area is to strengthen the laboratory’s integration into the regional and national agri-food economic ecosystem and to establish it as a major scientific player in the themes selected for this research area.
+Consequently, several agri-food sectors are involved, such as the wine sector (a Key Initiative, M-WineS Vigne et Vin, was created within the framework of Muse) and the equine sector, for example.
+Three specific themes have been identified for the 2020–2024 period and are detailed below.

 Research on this topic addresses issues related to food and health, as well as questions of accountability among stakeholders.